7StyleNetOrg/blog-challange/README.md

 # blog-challange

-#Task Description:
+# IMPORTANT: Time Constraint:
+You have a maximum of 4 hours to work on this project.
+It's not expected to complete all features; prioritize showcasing your coding and structuring skills.

-Build a Simple Blogging Platform
+# Build a Simple Blogging Platform

 Objective:
 Create a web application where users can read, create, edit, and delete blog posts.
 This platform should have a simple but effective user interface and a backend server to handle data management.